The Truth About Guns

-The Truth About Guns (TTAG) is a blog about firearms which launched in February 2010.
+The Truth About Guns (TTAG) is an American blog about firearms which launched in February 2010.
 The site's articles and posts cover a wide range of topics including gun politics, firearms products and accessories, current events relating to firearms, firearms business, ethics relating to firearms, firearms culture, firearms technology, and other firearms-related articles.
-The staff updates the site with about 15 articles per day, with reduced updates on weekends.
+The staff updates the site with about five articles per day, with reduced updates on weekends.

 History

 Robert Farago founded The Truth About Guns in February 2010 to "explore the ethics, morality, business, politics, culture, technology, practice, strategy, dangers and fun of guns".
 It claims to be the most popular firearms related blog in the world.
-In April 2013 the website was approaching nearly a million dollars in revenue per year.
+In April 2013, the website was approaching nearly a million dollars in revenue per year.

-In 2015 it conducted a recreation of the Paris Charlie Hebdo shooting to see if defensive gun use could have been effective.
+In 2015, it conducted a recreation of the Paris Charlie Hebdo shooting to see if defensive gun use could have been effective.
 The simulations, using paintball guns instead of the real attackers' AK-47s, were repeated several times using different scenarios.
 Volunteers were used for civilians.

 The only survivor was the participant who fled immediately without trying to engage the attackers, and the defenders never succeeded in shooting both attackers.
 One unsuccessful defender said, "I still got killed but I did better than I thought I would."
 Volunteer participants played the civilians in the simulation.
 According to the organizers the simulated terrorists were trained firearms instructors.
 This contrasted with a previous recreation where trained defenders defeated untrained attackers, indicating that training was a factor in the results.